 Bella Capelli Academy does not recruit students who are already enrolled in a similar program at another institution.

-Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act should contact the ADA Compliance Coordinator.
+Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act

 Bella Capelli Academy accepts re-entry students if they qualify.
 Please review the re-entry policy for specific requirements.